-Any PRDOH subrecipients, contractors and other program partners, marketing, and advertisements for housing, will comply with fair housing laws and requirements.
-Further, the Equal Housing Opportunity logo, slogan, or statement will be prominently displayed in all offices in which sale or rental activity takes place.
+PRDOH will verify that all efforts by subrecipients, contractors and other program partners, for the marketing and advertising of housing, comply with fair housing laws and requirements.
+Further, the Equal Housing Opportunity logo, slogan, or statement must be prominently displayed in all offices in which sale or rental activity takes place.
 Project sites will include signs that prominently display the Equal Housing Opportunity logo, slogan, or statement.
 The Equal Housing Opportunity logo, slogan, and statement are available in Appendix 3.

 PRDOH, as grantee, will review its Section 504 Self Evaluation and Transition Plans to ensure they are inclusive of projects and activities carried out by the CDBG-DR/MIT programs.
-19 PRDOH will conduct an update to its self-evaluation to identify if any current policies and practices discriminate against qualified individuals with disabilities, or are a barrier to said individuals from fully participating in PRDOH's programs.
+16 PRDOH will conduct an update to its self-evaluation to identify if any current policies and practices discriminate against qualified individuals with disabilities, or are a barrier to said individuals from fully participating in PRDOH's programs.
 Any necessary changes to policies or procedures will be documented in PRDOH's Section 504 Transition Plan.